-In Above Example, Company A shall disclose the related party transaction in its financial statement and also disclose the nature, information of related party transactions.
+Above Example, Company A shall disclose the related party transaction in its financial statement and also disclose its nature.

-- The entity can have benefited from related party transactions if major ownership of the entity is held by family relatives.
-For example, a company that sells the finished goods to its related party at cost price may not sale on that price which was sold to another customer.
+- The entity may benefit from such transactions if family relatives hold significant ownership of the entity.
+For example, a company that sells the finished goods to its related party at cost price may not sell on that price to another customer.

 - It should be disclosed separately in Financial Statements for better representation.